mjordan/islandora_workbench_docs/docs/fields.md

 Some things to note about using field labels in your CSV:

 * if the content type (or vocabulary) that you are populating uses the same label for multiple fields, you won't be able to use labels as your CSV column headers. `--check` will tell you if there are any duplicate field labels.
-* Spaces in feld labels are OK, e.g. `Country of Publication`.
+* Spaces in field labels are OK, e.g. `Country of Publication`.
 * Spelling, capitalization, punctuation, etc. in CSV column headers must match the field labels exactly.
-* If any field labels contain the character you are using as the CSV delimiter (defined in the `delimter` config setting), you will need to wrap the column header in quotation marks, e.g. `"Height, length, weight"`.
+* If any field labels contain the character you are using as the CSV delimiter (defined in the `delimiter` config setting), you will need to wrap the column header in quotation marks, e.g. `"Height, length, weight"`.

 ### Single and multi-valued fields